Welcome to PED Analytics, a feature for mining and analysing pancreatic-derived -omics data.

 The Cancer Genome Atlas (TCGA), Genomics Evidence Neoplasia

-Information Exchange (GENIE) and the Cancer Cell
+Information Exchange (GENIE), the Cancer Cell

 sequencing, genomic and mutation data obtained from both tissues and cell lines.